By Karen Buckingham, Repromed Fertility Doctor

 - Not every egg collected is able to be frozen – they must be both mature and normal in appearance.

-- Not every thawed egg will fertilise normally when injected with sperm – the sperm quality of the future male partner is something that is not possible to predict and can definitely impact the outcome of the thaw cycle.
+- Not every thawed egg will fertilise normally when injected with sperm – the sperm quality of the future partner is something that is not possible to predict and can definitely impact the outcome of the thaw cycle.

 - Not every fertilised egg will successfully develop into an embryo.

 - Not every embryo that is transferred to the uterus will result in a baby.

 In addition, pregnancy and miscarriage rates are influenced by your age at the time of egg collection.
 The younger you are, the more likely you are to have an ongoing pregnancy.

 However, other pregnancy complications such as pre-eclampsia and gestational diabetes are more influenced by the age of the woman at the time of pregnancy, and so using frozen eggs does not eliminate these risks.